-- If a table has a primary key defined, then the primary key is logged along with the modified columns as part of the UPDATE statement to identify the modified row. - In the absence of a primary key, the shortest nonnull unique-constraint/index is logged along with the modified columns as part of the UPDATE statement to identify the modified row. - In the absence of both a primary key and a nonnull unique constraint/index, all columns of bounded size are logged as part of the UPDATE statement to identify the modified row.
-In other words, all columns except those with the following types are logged: LONG, LOB, LONG RAW, object type, and collections. - A function-based index, even though it is declared as unique, cannot be used to uniquely identify a modified row.
+- If a table has a primary key defined, then the primary key is logged along with the modified columns as part of the UPDATE statement to identify the modified row. - If there is no primary key, then the shortest nonnull unique-constraint/index is logged along with the modified columns as part of the UPDATE statement to identify the modified row. - If there is no primary key and no nonnull unique constraint/index, then all columns of bounded size are logged as part of the UPDATE statement to identify the modified row.
+All columns are logged except the following: LONG, LOB, LONG RAW, object type, and collections. - A function-based index, even though it is declared as unique, cannot be used to uniquely identify a modified row.
 However, logical standby databases support replication of tables that have function-based indexes defined, as long as modified rows can be uniquely identified.